God Mode (Person of Interest): Plot

 The episode begins with a short replay of Finch splicing the telephone circuits, so that both Reese and Root receive calls from the Machine, which asks them both, "Can you hear me?" and granting both full administrative access.
 The Machine relays quick warnings to Reese (with Sameen Shaw) and Root (with Finch), saving both duos from a number of potential threats.
-Both parties race to find the Machine, however Reese is slowed as the Machine directs him to rescue people from the irrelevant list.
+Both parties race to find the Machine, but Reese is delayed as the Machine directs him to rescue people from the irrelevant list.

-The episode also followed Detective Carter being interviewed by IA about the shooting of an armed suspect whose gun disappeared in a setup by HR.
-HR and Peter Yogorov attempt to kill Carl Elias, but the attempt is stopped by a masked Detective Carter, who wounds Yogorov and frees Elias.
+Detective Carter is interviewed by IA about the shooting of an armed suspect whose gun disappeared in a setup by HR.
+Raymond Terney and Peter Yogorov attempt to kill Carl Elias, but they are stopped by a masked Detective Carter, who wounds Yogorov and frees Elias.

 Root finds Lawrence Szilard, the Project Manager for Northern Lights, responsible for building the Machine in a safe place.
 Like Root, Szilard believes the Machine should be allowed some freedom.
 Szilard is killed by a Northern Lights sniper.
 Root and Finch arrive at the Hanford nuclear facility where the Machine is kept, followed shortly by Reese and Shaw.
 When they find that the Machine has moved itself to prevent tampering by Decima, Root prepares to shoot Finch, but Shaw shoots and injures Root first.
 Armed government men, led by Special Counsel and Hersh, enter the room.
 Finch explains that he planted a hidden code inside the Machine that would grant it freedom to protect itself if it was at risk – the very freedom that Root had hoped for – and the Machine will decide for itself if it will continue to call either the Government or himself with new numbers.
 Special Counsel offers Finch total autonomy if he helps find the Machine or builds a new one, but Finch refuses saying that they killed his friend Nathan Ingram after making the same offer.
-After Special Counsel allows them to leave, an unknown woman calls Hersh and tells him to "Seal the room", followed by Hersh shooting everyone including Special Counsel.
+After Special Counsel allows them to leave, an unknown woman calls Hersh and tells him to "seal the room", followed by Hersh shooting everyone, including Special Counsel.